Undergraduate Admissions FAQs

 - Is the application fee transferable or refundable?

 - Can I defer or waive my admissions application fee?

 - What does "admissions term" mean?

-- Can undocumented students apply for admissions?
+- Can undocumented students apply for admission?

 Once all application materials are received, a decision is usually reached within five business days.
 Notifications will be sent via email or mail.

 The University of Central Oklahoma is a state-supported institution of higher education supported by legislative funds derived from state of Oklahoma tax revenue.
-As a state, tax-supported institution, the university gives preference in state tuition pricing to residents of Oklahoma.
+As a state, tax-supported institution, the university gives preference in-state tuition pricing to residents of Oklahoma.